mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 ![Throughput of the sample application creating a new instance of an HttpClient object for each request][throughput-new-HTTPClient-instance]

 The volume of requests handled per second increases at the 10-user point due to the increased workload up to approximately 30 users.
-At this point, the volume of successful requests reaches a limit and the system starts to generate errors.
+At this point, the volume of successful requests reaches a limit and the system starts to generate exceptions.
 The volume of these exceptions gradually increases with the user load.
 These failures are reported by the load test as HTTP 500 (Internal Server) errors.
 Reviewing the telemetry (shown earlier) for this test case reveals that these errors are caused by the system running out of socket resources as more and more `HttpClient` objects are created.

 The second graph below shows the results of a similar test performed by using the `NewServiceInstancePerRequest` controller.
 This controller does not use `HttpClient` objects, but instead utilizes a custom object (`ExpensiveToCreateService`) to fetch data:

 ![Throughput of the sample application creating a new instance of the ExpensiveToCreateService for each request][throughput-new-ExpensiveToCreateService-instance]

-This time, although the controller does not generate any exceptions, throughput still reaches a plateau while the average response time increases by a factor of 20 with user-load. *Note that the scale for the response time and throughput are logarithmic, so the rate at which the response time grows is actually more dramatic than might appear at first glance.* Examining the telemetry for this code should reveal that the main causes of this limitation are the time and resources spent creating new instances of the `ExpensiveToCreateService` for each request.
+This time, although the controller does not generate any exceptions, throughput still reaches a plateau while the average response time increases by a factor of 20 with user-load. *Note that the scale for the response time and throughput are logarithmic, so the rate at which the response time grows is actually more dramatic than appears at first glance.* Examining the telemetry for this code reveals that the main causes of this limitation are the time and resources spent creating new instances of the `ExpensiveToCreateService` for each request.

 ### Reviewing the code

-If you have managed to identify which parts of an application are causing exceptions due to resource exhaustion, perform a review of the code or use profiling to find out how shareable objects are being instantiated, used, and destroyed.
-Where appropriate, refactor code to cache and reuse objects, as described in the following section.
+Once you have managed to identify which parts of an application are causing the system to slow down or generate exceptions due to resource exhaustion, perform a review of the code or use profiling to find out how shareable objects are being instantiated, used, and destroyed.
+Where appropriate, refactor the code to cache and reuse objects, as described in the following section.

 ## How to correct the problem